-Harvard Wireless Improvement Project & Connection (SSID) Information
+Harvard Wireless Improvement Program & Connection (SSID) Information

 All Yard Dorm buildings have completed gap augmentation.

-After extensive planning and coordination with Harvard Environmental Health and Safety Group, FAS Physical Resources and the wiring vendors HUIT engages, the project took advantage of the cabling installation opportunity the post commencement pre summer school break provided.
+After extensive planning and coordination with Harvard Environmental Health and Safety Group, FAS Physical Resources and the wiring vendors HUIT engages, the project was able to take advantage of the cabling installation opportunity the post commencement pre summer school break provided.
 As of this update the following buildings have changed status:

 Child Hall Conant Hall

 Richards Hall Perkins Hall

 3 Sacramento St. 1705 Mass Ave.